The Devastation of the Land by Locusts

 The Outpouring of God's Spirit

-28 Then afterward I will pour out my spirit on all flesh; your sons and your daughters shall prophesy, your old men shall dream dreams, and your young men shall see visions.
-29 Even on the male and female slaves, in those days, I will pour out my spirit.
-30 I will show portents in the heavens and on the earth, blood and fire and columns of smoke.
-31 The sun shall be turned to darkness, and the moon to blood, before the great and terrible day of the Lord comes.
-32 Then everyone who calls on the name of the Lord shall be saved; for in Mount Zion and in Jerusalem there shall be those who escape, as the Lord has said, and among the survivors shall be those whom the Lord calls.
+28 "And it shall come to pass afterward, that I will pour out my Spirit on all flesh; your sons and your daughters shall prophesy, your old men shall dream dreams, and your young men shall see visions.
+29 Even on the male and female servants in those days I will pour out my Spirit.
+30 "And I will show wonders in the heavens and on the earth, blood and fire and columns of smoke.
+31 The sun shall be turned to darkness, and the moon to blood, before the great and awesome day of the Lord comes.
+32 And it shall come to pass that everyone who calls on the name of the Lord shall be saved.
+For in Mount Zion and in Jerusalem there shall be those who escape, as the Lord has said, and among the survivors shall be those whom the Lord calls.

 The LORD's Judgment on the Nations

-9 Proclaim this among the nations: Prepare war, stir up the warriors.
-Let all the soldiers draw near, let them come up.
-10 Beat your plowshares into swords, and your pruning hooks into spears; let the weakling say, "I am a warrior."
-11 Come quickly, all you nations all around, gather yourselves there.
+9 Proclaim this among the nations: Consecrate for war; stir up the mighty men.
+Let all the men of war draw near; let them come up.
+10 Beat your plowshares into swords, and your pruning hooks into spears; let the weak say, "I am a warrior."
+11 Hasten and come, all you surrounding nations, and gather yourselves there.
 Bring down your warriors, O Lord.
-12 Let the nations rouse themselves, and come up to the valley of Jehoshaphat; for there I will sit to judge all the neighboring nations.
+12 Let the nations stir themselves up and come up to the Valley of Jehoshaphat; for there I will sit to judge all the surrounding nations.
 13 Put in the sickle, for the harvest is ripe.
-Go in, tread, for the wine press is full.
-The vats overflow, for their wickedness is great.
+Go in, tread, for the winepress is full.
+The vats overflow, for their evil is great.
 14 Multitudes, multitudes, in the valley of decision!
 For the day of the Lord is near in the valley of decision.
 15 The sun and the moon are darkened, and the stars withdraw their shining.

 The Deliverance of Judah